Andry-RALAMBOMANANTSOA/userauthserver/README.md

 **Authentication and Account Management**
 - **Signup**: Register new users and store their information securely.
 - **Signin**: Authenticate users using email/password and 2FA via Google Authenticator.
-- **Logout**: End user sessions securely by also removing the token cookie inside the browser.
+- **Logout**: End user sessions securely by also removing the token cookies inside the browser.
 - **Profile Management**: Update and retrieve user profile information.
 - **Password Recovery**: Reset forgotten passwords using OTP-based recovery.